The 20 Best Drug Induced Dyskinesia Doctors Near Me in Washington, US

 Offers Telehealth

-Patrick Hogan is a Neurologist in Tacoma, Washington.
+Patrick Hogan is a Neurologist practicing medicine in Tacoma, Washington.
 Dr. Hogan is rated as a Distinguished provider by MediFind in the treatment of Drug Induced Dyskinesia.
-His top areas of expertise are Drug Induced Dyskinesia, Benign Essential Blepharospasm, Meige Syndrome, and Migraine.
-Dr. Hogan is currently accepting new patients.
+He is also highly rated in 9 other conditions, according to our data.
+His clinical expertise encompasses Drug Induced Dyskinesia, Benign Essential Blepharospasm, Meige Syndrome, and Migraine.

 Distinguished in Drug Induced Dyskinesia